Jake Woodford: Chicago Cubs

 On June 5, 2025, Woodford signed a minor league contract with the Chicago Cubs.
 In four appearances (three starts) for the Triple-A Iowa Cubs, he logged a 1-1 record and 4.57 ERA with 20 strikeouts across 21 2/3 innings pitched.
 Woodford was released by the Cubs organization on July 1, after triggering the opt-out clause in his contract.

 Arizona Diamondbacks

 On July 2, 2025, Woodford signed a major league contract with the Arizona Diamondbacks.
 In 22 relief appearances, he compiled an 0-4 record and 6.44 ERA with 23 strikeouts and three save across 36 1/3 innings pitched.
 On September 21, Woodford was designated for assignment following the promotion of Austin Pope.
 He cleared waivers and was sent outright to the Triple-A Reno Aces on September 23.
 Woodford elected free agency on October 1.

+Milwaukee Brewers

+On November 21, 2025, Woodford signed a minor league contract with the Tampa Bay Rays that included an invitation to major league spring training.
+On March 24, 2026, Woodford was traded to the Milwaukee Brewers in exchange for K. C. Hunt; he was subsequently added to Milwaukee's 40-man roster.
+He made 16 appearances for the team, struggling to a 6.94 ERA with 20 strikeouts and one save across 23 1/3 innings pitched.
+Woodford was designated for assignment by the Brewers on June 5.
+He elected free agency after clearing waivers on June 8.
+Woodford re-signed with Milwaukee on a minor league contract the following day.
+On July 1, Woodford exercised the opt-out clause in his contract and was released by Milwaukee.

+Chicago Cubs (second stint)

+On July 4, 2026, Woodford agreed to a major league contract with the Chicago Cubs.
+He pitched in one game for the Cubs and gave up three runs across two innings.
+On July 11, Woodford was designated for assignment by Chicago.
+He was sent outright to the Triple-A Iowa Cubs on July 14.
+On July 15, Woodford elected free agency rather than accept a minor league assignment.
+Two days later, he re-signed with Chicago on a minor league contract.
+On July 29, the Cubs added Woodford back to their active roster.
+He made two appearances for Chicago, allowing three runs on six hits over three innings pitched.
+Woodford was designated for assignment by the team on August 4; he elected free agency on August 7 in lieu of an outright assignment to Iowa.

+Tampa Bay Rays

+On August 10, 2026, Woodford signed a minor league contract with the Tampa Bay Rays.
+On September 24, the Rays promoted him to the major leagues.